Q. Evaluate 3D one year after it was perhaps over-hyped by various industry types at IBC 2010—what is the reality settling down into?

-Q. What's new that you will you show at the NAB Show and that TV broadcasters should look for there?
+Q. What’s new that you will show at IBC and that broadcasters should look for there?

 Q. How is your new product offering different from what’s available on the market?